aragon/sdk/modules/client/examples.md

 ### Retrieve a proposal by proposalID (TokenVoting)

-Retrieving the proposals of a TokenVoting DAO.
+Retrieving the proposals of an TokenVoting DAO.

 ```ts
 import {